dcunited001/dcunited001.github.io/_drafts/virtually-rifted-yet-prodigiously-gifted.md

     means less total complexity!!
 - contact lenses and projection (???)

+### VR/AR Hardware

+- (#1) HOW TO MAKE AR PORTABLE?!
+  - this includes power constraints, which limit almost every IRL HUMAN use-case

+- compute/geometry/etc is power/compute intensive (doblet startup)
+  - how would such a system be architected to minimize constraints?
+  - how to culturally shift to the right solution?
+    - how to convince people that carrying a product such as a hackpack/batteries is culturally "cool" or at least necessary?
+      - can you convince men to carry a purse? why or why not? a hackpack is basically a giant purse LMAO
+    - how to convince businesses that investing in AR infrastructure is valuable?

+- in Portable AR, where should the burden of compute lay?
+  - on the consumer end? then battery life, cost, convenience negatively affects the service usage, adoption, dependability
+  - on the service provider? consumer still has a high cost
+  - IMO, some of the compute burden should lay with the location the consumer is visiting, who provides the apps they use.
+    - but this is hard to finance for small businesses & businesses outside of culturally advanced areas (san francisco)

+- VR/AR Hardware needs to optimize on:
+  - MAXIMIZING: modularity, operation time, compute capability
+  - MINIMIZING: xmission signal, configuration, compute dependency

 ### VR/AR Networking & Platform Technology

 - AR capable mobile devices need: